jewh/jewh.github.io/_pages/about.md

 Contact
 ----
-You can contact me via email at james.hammond[at]biology.ox.ac.uk.
+You can contact me via email at jh2046[at]cam.ac.uk.

 <!-- A data-driven personal website
 ======